Skip to main content

 In the example below, we can see the start/stop motor services provided by rplidar_node, and the result of a call to the stop motor service.
 The driver node receives the call, stops the motor from spinning, and returns another Empty message, since there is no information to provide back to the caller.

-Services Screenshot
+Services screenshot

 For more about services, see this page.